 Human semen also operates in this neutral range about 7 to 8 pH.
 What happens if human semen pH is altered?
 Low motility could be a possible outcome and low motility is typically one of the top symptoms of a microwave injury.
-Microwave injured veterans, especially males, have low fertility success and in some cases genotoxity which occurs when the broken DNA (ionization) is passed on to the children.
+Microwave injured veterans, especially males, have low fertility success and in some cases genotoxity which occurs when the broken DNA is passed on to the children.

 We are saying that pH alteration of biological gel may cause biomechanics processes to speed up or slow down depending on the pH rating.
-In Females, a vaginal pH would average at about 4pH to be ideal most of the time except during ovulation and then the pH level rises to neutral at about 7.5.
-Since we are not permitted to experiment on human beings we decided to us a simple egg suspended in water, since both water and the egg are neutral just like sperm and just like vaginal pH during occupation.
+In human females, a vaginal pH would average at about 4pH to be ideal most of the time except during ovulation and then the pH level rises to neutral at about 7.5.
+Since we are not permitted to experiment on human beings we decided to us a simple egg suspended in water, since both water and the egg are neutral just like sperm and just like vaginal pH during ovulation.
 Here is what we found.

 First, any egg dropped into water will return roughly to the shape that it was in while inside of the shell.
 This process takes about four days using normal tap water.
 The egg forms scaffolding using the oxygen bubbles from the water to float the scaffolds to the surface.
 We see a similar type of float used in ocean kelp, and when the egg is reformed the oxygen floats either burst or are tugged downward and the gel scaffolding collapses leaving behind gel that resemble a soft-boiled egg.